forrestbao/MLClass/2_Linear_Classifiers/hw2.md

   There are many ways, you could measure the number of rows for samples in the class like `X1.shape[0]`, or you could measure the number of elements in `y` equal to $i$ like `numpy.sum(y==1)`.
+- How to plot with proper range?
+  Search `x_lim` in this doc to see the code.
+Just use that code.
+- How to visualize the hyperplane from $\mathbf{w}$?
+  Search `x_ticks` in this doc to see the code.
+Just use that code.

 ## Additional programming hints for Fisher's
 - How to compute $\mathbf{S}_i$?